whitepear/local-weather/README.md

 The reported temperature can be converted between Celsius and Fahrenheit at the touch of a button.
 The application's presentation changes depending on the weather data provided to the user.
 The application is responsively-designed and consumes JSON data from the OpenWeather API.

 Note: An API key is required in order to receive weather data from the OpenWeather API.
-This key has been removed from the code within this repository.
+The key found within this repository is no longer valid.